1st Space Operations Squadron

 The 1st Space Operations Squadron (1 SOPS) is a United States Space Force unit responsible for space-based space domain awareness.
 Located at Schriever Space Force Base, Colorado, the squadron operates the Space Based Space Surveillance system, the Advanced Technology Risk Reduction system, the Operationally Responsive Space-5 satellite, and the Geosynchronous Space Situational Awareness Program.

 It was first activated in 1961 as the 1st Aerospace Surveillance and Control Squadron as the SPACETRACK component of NORAD's Space Detection and Tracking System.
 It was the operational version of Project Space Track.
 It continued this mission as the 1st Aerospace Control Squadron until inactivation in 1976.
-It depends on Space Delta 9 when this unit is created in 24 July 2020.
+It depends on Space Delta 9 when this unit is created on 24 July 2020.

 Mission

 The squadron conducts command and control for four distinct constellations: Defense Support Program (DSP), Midcourse Space Experiment (MSX) and a NASA research and development program, in low earth to deep space orbits, and is Air Force Space Command's only multi-mission Satellite Operations Control Center.
 1 SOPS is supported by the Air Force Reserves unit, the 7th Space Operations Squadron.

 The squadron operates and maintains 24-hour Air Force Satellite Control Network command and control capability for Defense Support Program and Midcourse Space Experiment constellations.
 It also operates and maintains a research and development space system providing vital space weather data worldwide.

 The 1st Squadron performs launch and early-orbit operations for GPS and DSP systems including satellite activation, initial checkout and transfer to mission orbit.
 It plans and executes tracking, telemetry and command functions for GPS, DSP, MXS and a NASA research and development satellite to maintain spacecraft state-of-health, sustain on-orbit operations and accomplish mission taskings.
 They respond to all satellite emergencies, and support end-of-life testing and disposal operations for GPS, DSP and MSX and NASA research and development spacecraft as required.

 The squadron maintains DSP spacecraft positional knowledge and distributes data to worldwide users.
 It also conducts MSX and NASA research and development training and evaluation.

 The Multi-Mission Space Operations Center (MMSOC) is a revolutionary approach to space operations—an operations center focused on forging a one-of-a-kind operations/acquisition team to demonstrate and field emerging space missions and satellite C2 technologies in a rapid, decisive manner.
 The MMSOC is structured to operate a variety of satellite missions, including satellite initiatives without a program office, satellite missions of small scale (small constellations), new missions transitioning from concept toward full-scale operations, and all research, development, test and evaluation satellites with operational utility remaining after test and evaluation are complete.

 Mission control crew shifts conduct 24-hour operations supporting the three major functions of satellite control; telemetry, tracking and commanding.
 Orbital analysts and program engineers provide program specific knowledge and support to the crews.
 The operators perform pre-contact planning, real time contact and post-contact evaluation.
 The squadron conducts more than 2,000 contacts a month.